exakat/exakat/docs/Rules.rst

 When delegating, ``yield from`` uses the keys that are generated with ``yield``, and otherwise, it uses auto-generated index, starting with 0.

 The trap is that each ``yield from `` reset the index generation and start again with 0.
-Coupled with iterator_to_array(), this means that the final generated array may lack some values, while a `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ loop would yield all of them.
+Coupled with iterator_to_array(), this means that the final generated array may lack some values, while a `foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ loop would yield all of them.

 .. code-block:: php